How Much Startup Equity Should I Give My Cofounder?

 - 33/33/33 - Three cofounders with matching time, skill, and early commitment

 These examples aren't formulas.
 They're conversation starters.
-Use our calculator to see where your real contributions lie.
+Use the calculator below to see where your real contributions lie.

 Do You Actually Want a Cofounder?